fmilana/explanations/README.md

 ![Screenshot of the heatmaps](readme_screenshot.png)

-Generating explanations for TACA's XGBoost ClassifierChains trained on the restaurant reviews dataset.
+LIME, SHAP and Occlusion heat maps for XGBoost ClassifierChains.

 ## Setup